 - Echinacea: 300-500mg

-You physically cannot fit meaningful doses of multiple ingredients into a 4-gram gummy while still maintaining acceptable texture, taste, and stability.
+You physically cannot fit meaningful doses of multiple ingredients into a 4-gram gummy while maintaining acceptable texture, taste, and stability.
 The math simply doesn't work.

 So what do manufacturers do instead?

-- List a serving size of 2-4 gummies to hit meaningful doses (which consumers routinely ignore and just eat one)
+- List a serving size of 2-4 gummies to hit meaningful doses (which consumers ignore and just eat one)

-- Load up one or two ingredients at decent doses while the rest are basically window dressing for the label
+- Load up one or two ingredients at decent doses while the rest are window dressing for the label

 This is exactly why serious formulations typically require capsules or tablets.
 You need the physical space to deliver substantial doses of multiple ingredients.